coderarjob/yukti/Readme.md

     - [X] Assert if an external function was called with expected arguments
     - [X] Assert if an external function was called with optional arguments
     - [X] Assert if an external function was never called
+    - [ ] Assert if an external function was called with floating point or structures passed by-value in parameters.
 - [X] **Reporting**
     - [X] Report line numbers and source file of failed expectations
     - [X] Report list of all the tests which failed